-Mitigation for Construction Phase related traffic impacts are set out in Section 6.5 (Mitigation and Monitoring Measures) of Chapter 6 (Traffic & Transport) and Appendix A5.1 CEMP in Volume 4 of this EIAR.
+Mitigation for Construction Phase related traffic impacts are set out in Chapter 6 (Traffic & Transport) and Appendix A5.1 CEMP in Volume 4 of this EIAR.
 Measures will also be developed by the appointed contractor in the final Construction Traffic Management Plan to provide safe access for pedestrians and to help protect cyclists against an increased risk of collision with vehicles in areas of works and traffic management.
 Segregated lanes or diversions down quiet streets will be considered.
 Pedestrians will be protected through various measures such as segregated diversions around areas of works, clear signage, removal of obstacles and provision of safe crossing points.